anna-christina-mikr/anna-christina-mikr.github.io/_posts/projects/2024-11-28-IMDBSentiment.md

 ## The Data

 The dataset used consists of 50,000 film reviews scraped from IMDb that are labelled as either positive or negative.
-It can be found on Kaggle: The goal is to develop an optimal model that accurately predicts sentiment and identifies patterns in review content.
+It can be found on [Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)  The goal is to develop an optimal model that accurately predicts sentiment and identifies patterns in review content.

 ---